Things to do on (and under) the water

 do the work.

-If you want to see the bay and the hole in the rock in one go take one of the cruise boats which offer half and full day cruises through the islands to Cape Brett.
-They give you a commentary on interesting aspects of geography and local history.
+If you want to see the bay and the famous Hole in the Rock in one go take one of the cruise boats which offer half and full day cruises through the islands to Cape Brett.
+On the way look out for dolphins, orca and even occasional whales plus sea birds, not to mention stunning scenery.
+They give you a commentary on interesting aspects of geography and local history along the way.

 The bay is home to several pods of dolphins.
 Orcas and whales sometimes come into the bay as well.
 There are several specialist dolphin watching and swimming options, either on a motor launch or sail boat.